 4 For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit,

 Those who revert to the Old Testament rites will tragically miss the glory of the supremacy of Christ’s sacrifice in forgiving sin.
-The person who does this will adopt doctrines that will blunt their maturity in Christ.
+The person who does this will adopt doctrines that will blunt his maturity in Christ.

-Verses 4-8 warn Christians about going astray theologically.
-These verses give a warning to Christians about reverting to the wrong solution and verses 9-12 give them encouragement of hope.
+Verses 4–8 warn Christians about going astray theologically.
+These verses give a warning to Christians about reverting to the wrong solution, and verses 9–12 give them encouragement of hope.

 The “for” here refers to God permitting us to move to maturity (He 6:3).
 Spiritual maturity is unattainable for those who fundamentally revert to the Old Testament rites for their understanding of Christ’s work (He 10:4).

 it is impossible

 Verses 4–6 form one sentence.
 The idea in this sentence is that it is impossible for those listed in these verses to experience true repentance if they revert to the type rather than the Antitype, the ongoing Levitical sacrifices rather than the final sacrifice of Christ.
 The issue is about the nature of this repentance; it is a repentance based on the work of Christ rather than the blood of bulls and goats.
 The writer clearly has Christians in view in these verses.